-(a) Since 2001, enhanced oversight of fish health regulations for all commercial Atlantic salmon farming in Maine (i.e., 100% of farms) has been in place and administered by the State of Maine Department of Marine Resources with federal oversight from the U.S. Department of Agriculture, U.S. Fish and Wildlife Service, and the National Marine Fisheries Service.
+However, we have taken action to control sea lice at commercial aquaculture facilities.
+Since 2001, enhanced oversight of fish health regulations for all commercial Atlantic salmon farming in Maine (i.e., 100% of farms) has been in place and administered by the State of Maine with federal oversight to ensure compliance.
 The emphasis of the program includes maintenance of the current fish health protocols and expansion of an ongoing epidemiological monitoring program to determine the type, incidence, and geographic distribution of salmonid pathogens in Maine.
-The major components of the fish health regulations in place are: vaccination of farmed fish prior to stocking in sea cages; protocols for harvesting and stocking of farmed salmon; mandatory fallowing and single year class stocking and; vessel traffic protocols, and gear and vessel disinfection protocols.
 In addition, an Integrated Pest Management plan is in place for all marine net pen sites in Maine.
 These protocols include monitoring of sea lice levels and evaluating treatment efficacy at all (100%) farms.
 The guidelines include best management practices that seek to reduce the need for use of chemicals or medications.
-Mandatory monitoring of sea lice levels occur at least bi-weekly when water temperatures are greater than 8°C, and monthly when water temperatures are between 6°C and 8°C. A maximum treatment threshold for sea lice counts is presently one gravid female and five pre-adults, on average, with a minimum of two samples.
+Mandatory monitoring of sea lice levels occurs at least bi-weekly when water temperatures are greater than 8°C, and monthly when water temperatures are between 6 and 8°C. A maximum treatment threshold for sea lice counts is presently one gravid female and five pre-adults, on average, with a minimum of two samples.
 All farms (100%) comply with these treatment thresholds annually.